haraldk/TwelveMonkeys/README.md

   * `javax_imageio_jpeg_image_1.0` format (currently as native format, may change in the future)
   * Illegal combinations of JFIF, Exif and Adobe markers, using "unknown" segments in the "MarkerSequence" tag for the unsupported segments (for `javax_imageio_jpeg_image_1.0` format)
-* Extended write support in progress
+* Extended write support in progress:
+  * CMYK JPEGs
+  * YCCK JPEGs

 #### JPEG-2000

-* Possibly coming in the future, pending some license issues
+* Possibly coming in the future, pending some license issues.

+If you are one of the authors, or know one of the authors and/or the current license holders of either the original jj2000 package or the JAI ImageIO project, please contact me
+(I've tried to get in touch in various ways, without success so far).

 #### Adobe Photoshop Document (PSD)